neo-guru/FloatTwiddler/README.md

 ```

 Where:
-- uintHigh is variable where High order bytes
+- uintHigh is variable where High order bytes are stored
-- uintLow is variable where Low order bytes
+- uintLow is variable where Low order bytes are stored
 - FloatNumber is variable for holding converted Float